-Noshiika Taro: A Classic “Dagashi” Snack Sheet from Kado
+Noshiika Taro: A Classic Dagashi Snack from Kado

 Kado Noshiika Taro

-Unlike the classic Otsumami Noshiika, this classic Dagashi Noshiika is made from white fish meat, wheat flour and squid powder, and coated with a liquid seasoning made from sugar, soy sauce, apple cider vinegar, honey, and spices, which is quite wet.
+Unlike the classic Otsumami Noshiika, this Dagashi Noshiika is made with white fish, wheat flour, and squid powder, and wetted with a liquid seasoning made from sugar, soy sauce, apple cider vinegar, honey, and spices.